 - The Election Commission ordered re-polling in a constituency where large-scale rigging was reported.

 - Women’s representation in parliament has barely reached 10 per cent.
-This led women’s organisations to demand one-third seats for women.
+This led women’s organisations to demand one-third of seats for women.

 - Democratic element – A minister said that some laws have to be passed by the parliament.
-Undemocratic element – conform to the regulations decided by the World Trade Organisation (WTO).
+Undemocratic element – Conform to the regulations decided by the World Trade Organisation (WTO).

 - Democratic element – The Election Commission ordered re-polling in a constituency.
-Undemocratic element – large-scale rigging was reported.
+Undemocratic element – Large-scale rigging was reported.

 5. Which of these is not a valid reason for arguing that there is a lesser possibility of famine in a democratic country?